-Step 2 – Refine your activity list
+Step 2 – Refine your activity list.

 After you’ve brain dumped all of your low-involvement activities onto a piece of paper, it’s time to refine the list down to 2–3 activities.
 This process is challenging as there are so many things you would like to do.
 But keep in mind that you can always change your activities, so try to focus on a few to start with.

-Step 3 – Determine how much time you want to spend
+Step 3 – Determine how much time you want to spend.

 At this stage, you’re probably excited about incorporating your low-involvement activities into your daily routine.
 However, there’s still one crucial decision you have to make before moving on.
 That is, how much time will you allocate to performing these activities?

-If you want to go for a walk around your neighborhood every day, how long will it take?
+If you want to go for a walk around your neighbourhood every day, how long will it take?
 10, 20, or 30 minutes?
 How much time do you want to spend drawing or reading?